Skip to main content

 Legal and Personal Factors

-Consider the likelihood that you would actually sue your own policy in the event of an accident.
+Consider the likelihood that you would actually file a claim against your own policy in the event of an accident.
 This is a personal decision that depends on your individual circumstances and relationship dynamics.

 The Pros and Cons of Supplemental Spousal Liability Insurance